-Thread Activity by Type of Initiation Message and Affiliation of Sender, Over Time
+Response Activity by Type of Initiation Message and Affiliation of Initiator, Over Time

-Figure 4.
-Message activity, including number of threads, senders, responder affiliations, and responders.
-Each month has data points for each type of initiation message and each affiliation of the thread initiator.
+Fig. 5 Message activity, including number and affiliations of responders.
+Each month has data points for each type of initiation message and each affiliation of the thread initiator